 - ½ teaspoon vanilla extract

-- Pulse frozen fruit in a food processor with vanilla extract, sweetened condensed milk, and a pink of salt until fruit is chopped.
+- Pulse frozen fruit in a food processor with vanilla extract, sweetened condensed milk, and a pinch of salt until the fruit is chopped.

 - Puree until smooth – about 2-3 minutes.

-- Serve soft or transfer to metal baking pan, cover and freeze until slightly firm.
+- Serve soft or transfer to a metal baking pan, cover and freeze until slightly firm.

 Disneyland Dole Whip

 Ever craved Disneyland’s most popular treat – the Dole Whip but couldn’t do anything to satisfy the craving?
-Well, now, you can make the infamous Dole Whip in your kitchen to hit the spot for you and your family!
+Now, you can make the infamous Dole Whip in your kitchen to hit the spot for you and your family!
 No expensive ticket and no lineup needed!